-- O Student is late for a synchronous class, absent from class or attends class and does not demonstrate professionalism AND/OR student does not complete the "exit ticket." - 1 Student demonstrates professionalism but does not contribute to the discussion AND student completes the "exit ticket." - 2 Student demonstrates professionalism and the student contributes by asking/ answering questions and making comments AND student completes the "exit ticket".
+- O Student is late for class, absent from class or attends class and does not demonstrate professionalism, - 1 Student demonstrates professionalism but does not contribute to the discussion. - 2 Student demonstrates professionalism and the student contributes by asking/ answering questions and making comments.

-Professionalism in a synchronous class is demonstrated in the following ways:
+Professionalism is demonstrated in the following ways: